IbrahemHurani/GNSS-Raw-Mesurments/README.md

 * Download the files from github
 * open the code (for example pyCharm)
 * open the file integration.py
-* in the main you need to do this befor run the code
+* in the main you need to do this before run the code
 * first put the path file for what file you want(file fixed or walking or driving) in line 335 like this:
 ```python
 ecef_List=process('C:\\Users\\user\Desktop\gnss-analysis-main\data\sample\walking.txt')